View Dependencies

 Handlers

 As noted above, dependencies can be used to create a kwargs for a DataLayer.
-To do this, you need to define prepare_data_layer_kwargs in HTTPMethodConfig.
+To do this, you need to define prepare_data_layer_kwargs in OperationConfig.
 This is a callable object which can be synchronous or asynchronous.

 Its signature should look like this

-async def my_handler(view: ViewBase, dto: BaseModel) -> Dict[str, Any]:
+async def my_handler(view: ViewBase, dto: BaseModel) -> dict[str, Any]:

 pass